Yes, New Real Estate Agents

 When needed I can also add information about why they appreciate their community – to show that they do have area knowledge.
 And of course I try to add a small bit of personal information such as hobbies, pets, and volunteer work just to give readers another way to connect via a shared interest.

 Your Agent Bio Helps Create Personal Connections

 People tend to like other people who are “like them” in some way – even if the connection is as simple as a shared interest in boating, dog training, or needlepoint.
 That small connection can be the turning point that causes an “I choose you” response.

 After reading and re-reading an agent’s answers to my agent questionnaire and reading the notes I’ve taken during a phone conversation, I’ll often see a set of skills and values that are common to all they’ve done.
 This is true even when past experiences seem at first glance to be diverse.

 This common thread becomes the “anchor” for their bio.

 Being a brand new real estate agent doesn’t mean being a brand new person.
 So yes, even a new “rookie” agent with no experience can have a persuasive agent bio.

 Wishing you boundless prosperity,

 P.S.
-When you’re ready, I’ll also help with customized prospecting letters, web pages, brochures, postcards, or newsletters.
+When you’re ready, I’ll also help with customized prospecting letters, web pages, community profiles, brochures, postcards, or newsletters.
 Just get in touch and let me know what you need.